OSHA: Hurricane Preparedness

-Key Takeaways: Learning about the safety audit and its purpose. [...]
+Key Takeaways: - Learning about hurricanes and their properties. - [...]

-Key Takeaways: - Learning fire extinguisher basics - Considering conditions [...]
+Key Takeaways: - Learning about hurricanes and their properties. - [...]

-Key Takeaways: Learning how to recognize partial and complete airway [...]
+Key Takeaways: - Learning how to practice good posture, improve [...]

 Our health services safety training aims to reduce accidents & [...]